brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 Since Crossplane follows the controller pattern, a provider essentially implements the reconciliation loop, but with its own abstraction.

-Instead of requiring a simple “reconcile” function, provider controllers must implement a strict interface with a few hooks, making it almost an “integration” framework.
-The lifecycle, order and state is managed by the Crossplane runtime, abstracting complexities that would generally need to be implemented using tools such as kubebuilder.
-Although, **I highly recommend engineers to go at least once through the managed reconciler controller,** since when troubleshooting something that will have most answers.
+Instead of a single `Reconcile` function, provider controllers implement a strict interface with several hooks.
+The Crossplane runtime manages their lifecycle, ordering, and state, handling work that a controller built with Kubebuilder would otherwise need to implement.
+Read through the managed reconciler at least once.
+It is the best reference when troubleshooting provider behavior.

 Besides the specific hooks in the reconcile loop, Crossplane uses annotations to keep track of reconciliation state.
 A very important one is [`crossplane.io/external-name`](http://crossplane.io/external-name), which identifies the underlying resource.
 The runtime initializes a missing external name from `metadata.name`; providers should set it during `Create` when the external system assigns a different identifier.
 Users can pre-populate it to identify an existing resource, but should first import it with an [`Observe` management policy](https://docs.crossplane.io/v2.3/guides/import-existing-resources/) to prevent unintended changes.